Installing the Webserver, Webhosting and VIMP on RedHat 7 / CentOS 7 (VIMP 4.0+)

 The installation is described here.

-Transcoding also needs a special Cron-Job: How to install the transcoding cron job.
+Transcoding also needs a special cron job.

 Upload and installation of the VIMP installer is described here.